KULeuven-Diepenbeek/osc-course/content/ch1-c/intro.md

 ---
-title: '1.1: Intro of the C ecosystem'
+title: '1.1: The C programming language'
 pre: "<i class='fas fa-book'></i> "
 weight: 1
 ---

-## The C programming language

 The [C language](https://en.wikipedia.org/wiki/C_(programming_language)) is a programming language developed in the '70s to make it easier to interface with hardware.
 C was/is in essence nothing more than a few abstraction layers on top of assembly itself.